Squirrels in North America include:

 - Northern flying squirrel (Glaucomys sabrinus)

-In this module, tree squirrels are divided into 3 groups: large tree squirrels (fox and gray squirrels), pine squirrels (red and Douglas pine squirrels), and flying squirrels.
+In this section, tree squirrels are divided into 3 groups: large tree squirrels (fox and gray squirrels), pine squirrels (red and Douglas pine squirrels), and flying squirrels.
 Large tree squirrels typically are orange-brown, but color varies greatly from all black to silver gray.
 Black bodies with white-tipped ears are common in some South Carolina coastal areas.
 At least 12 or 13 color varieties occur in fox squirrels.
 Ohio and Michigan fox squirrels are grizzled gray-brown above with an orange underside.
 Several color variations may occur in a single population.

 Eastern gray squirrels typically are gray, but have some variation in color.
 Some animals have a distinct reddish cast to their gray coat.
 Black individuals are common in northern parts of their range.
 Local populations of white gray squirrels are found in western North Carolina, upstate New York, and other localities.
 Though not albino, white squirrels have gray on the back of their heads, necks, or shoulders.